CallMePlayer/callmeplayer/README.md

 # 👋 print("Yo!")

  Hi, I'm Ian!
- - I'm exploring AI-assisted web development to fuel my passions for cybersecurity and filmmaking.
+ - I'm exploring AI-assisted development to fuel my passions for cybersecurity and filmmaking.
  - I thrive on learning and ready to level up my skills.

 ## 🕺 About Me